Brett-Tanner/Journal/2023/Sep_23.md

   - Event creation

-    - Add a way of uploading images to the S3 bucket from the site
-      - [x] Upload to a specific folder based on purpose of image
-        - [x] and on the event it's for
-      - [x] Restrict the types of file that can be uploaded to image types
-      - [x] Make sure large files work on live, they didn't the first time
-        - Upload doesn't even seem to start, only thing in the logs is a get request to the same page
-        - Figured it out, the POST is sent but the file is too big (was in nginx error logs)
-        - Seems I need to set `client_max_body_size` in nginx.conf (locations to set it are http, server, location, you want to set it in server or it'll be overridden)
-        - Can be done by following [this AWS help article](https://repost.aws/knowledge-center/elastic-beanstalk-nginx-configuration)
     - [] Event step
       - [] pre-select the existing image in the form
       - [] Extend the 'all' option on event creation to allow specific schools to be selected